netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_gslb_service_module.rst

         *(str)*
       -
       - The public IP address that a NAT device translates to the GSLB service's private IP address.
-Optional.
     * - publicport

         *(int)*
       -
       - The public port associated with the GSLB service's public IP address.
-The port is mapped to the service's private port number.
+The port is mapped to the private port number.
 Applicable to the local GSLB service.
 Optional.
     * - save_config

         *(bool)*